joint custody studies shared parenting research benefits of joint custody

 Also see, decided the same day, Ciesluk v.
 Ciesluk,

-DiAnn Lindquist currently is an associate with the law offices of Anne Whalen Gill.
+DiAnn Lindquist is with the law offices of Anne Whalen Gill.

 Anne Whalen Gill, Esq.